 1. Immediately manage the situation for safety.
 Don’t risk injury to yourself, other people, the dog, or other pets.
-Use a crate if the dog is used to one or if you can train him to accept it.
+Use a crate if the dog is used to one.
 (See my page on crate training.)
 It may be quite inconvenient for you to provide the necessary level of supervision while you consider your options, but it’s essential.
 For example, if two dogs in your house are not getting along, you may have to keep doors closed between them.
 You are avoiding dog bites and worse.Teach children the excellent Be a Tree approach to warding off dog bites.

-2. Start a log.
-Use a notebook or a clipboard with paper, something you can keep handy with a pen there too.
+3. Start a log.
+Use a notebook or a clipboard with paper, something you can keep handy and have a pen with it .
 Much as I love writing at the computer, in this case, I don’t recommend it as your primary log, because it is too easy to think you will write something the next time you turn on the computer and then not get around to it.
-Better to jot down short notes daily, or more often.
+Better to jot down short notes at least daily.
 Note any problems and also note successes.
 Don’t think you will remember it all later, because it will blur over time.

-7. Diminish your dog’s fear.
-Recognize that in most cases, fear is a big part of why your dog is aggressive.
-Do what you can to diminish his fear.
-I’m thinking here of things like massage and Tellington TTouch.
-Since every dog has a different handling threshold, that is, a different level of acceptance of being touched at all and of being touched in particular parts of the body, don’t push beyond what the dog likes.
+Since every dog has a different handling threshold, that is, a different level of acceptance of being touched at all and of being touched in particular parts of the body, don’t push beyond what the dog accepts.
 You will also be diminishing your dog’s fear by doing things mentioned in this article, such as more exercise and avoiding stressful situations.

 9. Consider your options and commit to a plan.
 This last tip is one of the most important, because no matter what difficult emotions you go through –anger, sadness, frustration, denial — if you keep working with your dog, revising your plan as needed, the outlook is much brighter than if you let things slide.